 Every Saturday around 9:20AM, the audience is subjected to a funhouse recital of history.
 Aptly titled Backside of American History (BOAH), as in “history pulled from Wallace’s anus”, the works of other authors are transcribed into audio Cliffnotes by car salesman turned scrivener Ed Wallace.
 The segments rarely, if ever, identify either the source material or its author.
 And no indication is given that permission was granted by the books’ rights owners for Wallace’s adaptations of these books into a for-profit, car-dealership-sponsored-radio-show segment.

-Case in point is the currently running BOAH series (29JUL – 02SEP), which is an adaption of Hochschild.
+Case in point is the currently running BOAH series (29JUL – 02SEP), which is an adaption ofby Adam Hochschild.
 The segments do not name the source.
 Sometimes near the show’s end (roughly two hours after the BOAH segment ran), the title of the source material was stated.
 However, the book’s author is not mentioned.
-Perhaps the author is not revealed because his identity would be too revealing.by Adam
+Perhaps the author is not revealed because his identity would be too revealing.

 Presenting the partisan as objective is fraud.
 And the contents of this BOAH are as dishonest as the subterfuge of its source.
 In it, Wallace laments how Democrat President Woodrow Wilson’s government censured speech, especially when it was true but problematic for it.